estuary/flow/README.md

 Estuary Flow is a DataOps platform that integrates all of the systems you use to produce, process, and consume data.

-Flow unifies today's batch and streaming paradigmsso that your systems – current and future – are synchronized around the same datasets, updating in milliseconds.
+Flow unifies today's batch and streaming paradigms so that your systems – current and future – are synchronized around the same datasets, updating in milliseconds.

 With a Flow pipeline, you:

--   📷 **Capture** data from your systems, services, and SaaS into _collections_: continuous datasets that are stored as regular files of your JSON data, right in your cloud storage bucket.
+-   📷 **Capture** data from your systems, services, and SaaS into _collections_: millisecond-latency datasets that are stored as regular files of JSON data, right in your cloud storage bucket.

 -   🎯 **Materialize** a collection as a view within another system, such as a database, key/value store, Webhook API, or pub/sub service.

--   🌊 **Derive** new collections by transforming from other collections, using the full gamut of stateful stream workflow, joins, and agreggations.
+-   🌊 **Derive** new collections by transforming from other collections, using the full gamut of stateful stream workflow, joins, and aggregations.

 ❗️ Currently, Flow is a CLI-only platform. **Our UI is coming in Q1 of 2022**, and we will continue to grow both the CLI and UI.
 Flow is a tool meant for *all* stakeholders: engineers, analysts, and everyone in between.❗️

 ![Workflow Overview](https://github.com/estuary/flow/blob/master/images/estuaryOverview.png?raw=true)